 Continuing with the idea from last year’s special Halloween edition, here are some ghoulish ideas to take this year’s haunts up to the next level — electronically, of course!

 Go retro with this PET project that will get you re-learning everything about these old machines.

 To the Power of I2C.
 We’re going to raise the bar and connect our AVR microcontroller to modules with a little more intelligence.

-It may seem like just an innocent edition sitting on the counter ... but wait!
-What is that noise?
+It seems like just an innocent edition sitting on the counter ...

 Give your Jack-o-lantern (or whatever props you may be using) some cool faux flames this season.

 Get those talking props in sync with this audio spectrum analyzer that has a variety of uses — from tone detection to real time audio analyzation for controlling servos and other devices.

 Reader Questions Answered Here (09.2015)

 Students ask questions on radio propagation and troubleshooting.